 Tribometer Measuring Device

-The device used to measure the new DCOF is called a tribometer.
+The device used to measure the new DCOF is called a tribometer and the most common device used is the BOT-3000.
 It is a fully automatic device that drags itself across the floor and measures the slip resistance of a rubber pad that is attached to the bottom of the device.
 Human interaction is not required, except for the press of a button to start the test, so the results are more reliable than the old SCOF tests.

 Slip Resistance for Level Interior Floors

-The new measurements in ANSI 137.1-2012 require that wet tiles have a minimum slip resistance of 0.42 DCOF.
-Keep in mind that this is a minimum level of slip resistance for level interior floors.
-Other situations may require higher DCOF numbers.
+The new measurements in ANSI 137.1-2017 and ANSI A326.3 require that tiles wet with water have a minimum slip resistance of 0.42 DCOF.
+Keep in mind that this is a minimum level of slip resistance for level interior floors that are wet with water.
+Other situations, such as standing water, oil, grease, or other slippery substances, may require higher DCOF numbers.

 Slip Resistance for Other Areas